-Reminder: Be sure to use the sectioning facilities of Mathematica notebooks: use a separate section or subsection for each problem.
-Be sure to use text cells (not input cells) for your verbal explanations and mathematical proofs.
+Reminder: Use the sectioning facilities of Mathematica notebooks: use a separate section (Alt+4) or subsection (Alt+5) for each problem.
+Number each problem in the section (or subsection) heading, distinguishing between exercises and computational exercises.
+Use text cells (not input cells) for your verbal explanations and mathematical proofs.
 Be sure that you have mastered entering text and mathematics in text cells (e.g., via the Hands on Start to Mathematica.)